Scientific Name

 Description

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
-However, it's key to remember that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+However, it's key to remember that Parodies don't like direct sunlight and are accustomed to more even water than many other cacti species.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
-Unlike other cacti species, however, you don't need to entirely stop watering.
-Lastly, make sure to fertilizer during the growing season for the best results.
+To encourage better flowering, allow the plants to enjoy a cooling period in winter and reduce watering significantly.
+However, unlike other cacti species, you don't need to stop watering entirely.
+Lastly, ensure that fertilizer is applied during the growing season for the best results.

 Links